matyasselmeci/docs/docs/worker-node/install-apptainer.md

 - [Enabling Unprivileged Apptainer](#enabling-unprivileged-apptainer)
 - [Apptainer via RPM](#apptainer-via-rpm)

-OSG VOs all support running apptainer directly from CVMFS when unprivileged user namespaces are enabled.
+OSG collaborations all support running apptainer directly from CVMFS when unprivileged user namespaces are enabled.
 Unprivileged user namespaces are enabled by default on EL 8, and OSG recommends that system administrators enable it on EL 7 worker nodes.